Aspsyxia/essential-assets/README.md

 ### To do

-- Project structure for more "drag and drop" usage
-- Refactoring to do in terms of dependencies
+- More refactoring to do in terms of dependencies
 - More reliable TPP controller
-- Brightness setting
+- Brightness settings
 - More modular inventory system as well as ability to equip items from inventory screen, not only view them
+- Removing objects from inventory
+- Implement design patterns for player controller and other elements